 Section I – Petition Requirements

-The petitioner must submit the following items to a Council or LLC Member.
+The petitioner must submit the following items to a Council.
 Failure to submit any item will result in denial of the petition.

 Section II – Review of Petition

 Once submitted, the petition will be posted for review in the Council forum on the Grievance website.
-The review period is typically three to seven days but may be extended if deemed appropriate by the Council or LLC.
+The review period is typically three to seven days but may be extended if deemed appropriate by the Council.
 If approved, the petitioner’s affiliate will be placed on a six month probationary period for evaluation.
-This period may be shortened or extended by the Council or LLC as they see fit.
+This period may be shortened or extended by the Council as they see fit.
 If the petition is denied, the affiliate will be immediately disbanded or required to cease using the Grievance name and logo.

 Section III – Becoming a Full Flagship Guild